Myth: Assessed value should be the same as market value.

 Myth: There's no need to get an appraisal if you have had a home inspection.

-Reality: A home inspection report has a completely different purpose than an appraisal.
 The point of an appraisal report is to find an opinion of market value during the appraisal process and the completion of the appraisal report.
-The point of a home inspector is to determine the condition of the house and its main components, then produce a report on these inspection.